Chii1-chips/Chii1-chips/README.md

 😾 (1) (⇀‸↼‶) ;; So..
 You read that correctly.
 Firstly.
 PLEASE DO NOT, and when i mean it, DO NOT CALL ME she/her pronouns!
 I only ACCEPT these pronouns if I'm ROLEPLAYING as a character that uses them.
 I get extremely uncomfortable if used in any other situation.
 PLEASE only call me by he/him or they/them pronouns ONLY!!
 I appericate if you'd respect this.
 It's fine if you don't know this at first, (When we first meet).

 ## 😾 (2) ( ˶°ㅁ°) !! ;; Also, please do not joke about su1c!de infront of me.
 As someone who has went through that heavily, I'd appericate if you talk about it PRIVATELY (still, in a serious manner) or in a serious manner generally.
 I may leave if you, or someone you know is talking about it.
 Just generally.
 I won't leave if it's just a random (of course, I can just zoom in and ignore them or block them).
 But it's a different story when it's FRIENDS. and friends of friends.
+Sometimes, I may just leave the area/game entirely.

 😺 (1) (˶ˆᗜˆ˵) ;; Though, here are some I am fine with as long with permission!
 C+H. As long as I have C+H in my name, you're free to do those things!
 But, please, if I don't have them in my name, then, ask.